Zappl/Zappl/README.md

-# Zappl Is OpenSource Under Mit Lincense
+# Zappl Is OpenSource Under MIT License

 The main zappl software will be made opensource.